Bird Netting: The Smart Solution for Garden Protection

 Maintenance and Care for Long-Term Use

-Taking care of your bird netting ensures it lasts longer and stays effective.
+Taking care of your netting ensures it lasts longer and stays effective.
 Here’s how to maintain it:

-Inspect regularly for tears or holes
+- Inspect regularly for tears or holes

-Clean with water to remove dirt or bird droppings
+- Clean with water to remove dirt or bird droppings

-Replace damaged netting promptly
+- Replace damaged sections promptly

 When to Use Bird Netting in Your Garden